Mansi242401/SQL-Ecommerce-data-analysis/analyzing_website_performance.md

 Start with **/lander-1** and build the funnel all the way to our **thankyou page**.
 Please use data since **August 5th**

+# Ecommerce Funnel Stages for this ask would be as under:

+In the world of online shopping, the journey from discovering a product to completing a purchase involves several key stages.
+Let's walk through a simplified flow for this particular ecommerce experience:

+1. **Landing Page (/lander-1):**
+   - The journey begins on the homepage, where users explore a variety of products and get a sense of what the ecommerce platform has to offer.

+2. **Product Listings (/products):**
+   - Users navigate to the product listings, where they can browse through different categories, view product details, and find items of interest.

+3. **Product Details (/product1):**
+   - Upon finding a specific product, users click to view more details, including images, specifications, and customer reviews.

+4. **Shopping Cart (/cart):**
+   - The chosen products are added to the shopping cart, creating a virtual basket that holds the selected items for purchase.

+5. **Shipping Information (/shipping):**
+   - Users proceed to enter shipping information, providing details such as delivery address and preferred shipping method.

+6. **Billing Details (/billing):**
+   - Next, users enter billing information, ensuring a smooth and secure transaction process.

+7. **Order Confirmation (/thankyou-for-your-order):**
+   - The final stage involves a confirmation page, expressing gratitude for the order and providing essential details such as order number and estimated delivery date.